 Right out of High School, I worked a winter as a Drillers Helper on a seismic rig in the Canadian Far North.
 With nowhere to spend my wages they accumulated till the spring when I was able to purchase a saddle stitcher and the necessary tools to start thinking about setting up my own shop.
 But first I took some road trips to saddle shops across the west trying to learn what I could from any maker who was willing to share.
 It is the generosity of these men that gave me the leg up I needed to open my own shop when I was 20 years old.

-I made my first saddle when I was 16 and except for 6 months as a deer herdsman at Douglas Lake Ranch, I have been a full time saddlemaker for 39 years.
+I made my first saddle when I was 16 and except for 6 months as a deer herdsman at Douglas Lake Ranch, I have been a full time saddlemaker for more than 40 years.